 The Atlantic Beach, Fla., gym affiliated in December 2007.
 Today, both Russell and her husband, Chris, are Level 2 trainers.
 Chris is a member of CrossFit’s Seminar Staff.

-Still known as “The Hot Box” from its former days, CrossFit Jax is now in a… Continue Reading
+Still known as “The Hot Box” from its former days, CrossFit Jax… Continue Reading

 Clever chef Michele Vieux has figured out a way to nearly Paleo-ize The Olive Garden’s zuppa Toscana.